Pandacan Church: 2020 fire and 2021 reconstruction

-On July 10, 2020, a fire, caused by an electrical fault, destroyed the church.
+On July 10, 2020, a fire, caused by an electrical fault, destroyed the church, including its records.
 The fire caused damage to the altar and interior.
 Since the fire, Masses have been held outside of the church, at a patio nearby.

-The fire destroyed the 400-year-old Santo Niño de Pandacan image and other religious icons, but the tres potencia or the Holy Crown of the image, as well as its burned "andador", scepter, and the image's vestment, was recovered.
+The fire destroyed the 400-year-old Santo Niño de Pandacan image and other religious icons, but the tres potencia or the Holy Crown of the image, as well as its burned "andador", scepter, and the image's vestment, were recovered.
 However, when the ciborium was opened, the host was found to be intact.
 The ciborium and the hosts were stored in Paco Church for safekeeping.

 In January 2021, the church received a new Santo Niño image made of the yakal wooden beam that survived the 2020 fire.
 The new wooden image was made of Philippine endemic wood, unlike the original image which was said to be made of Mexican wood.

-On July 10, 2021, exactly a year after the fire, the Archbishop of Manila, Cardinal Jose Advincula, led the groundbreaking ceremony of the reconstruction of the Pandacan Church.
+On July 10, 2021, exactly a year after the fire, the Archdiocese of Manila, led by Cardinal Jose Advincula, broke ground for the reconstruction of the church.